 It was amazing to see such young people taking such good care of the over 75 species of animals at the zoo.
 Their passion and love for animals was obvious.
 They were also very knowledgeable and answered any questions we had as we walked around the grounds.
 The zoo itself was great, but we think the staff and their enthusiasm made the visit even more special.

 Another fun outdoor activity near Gainesville is hiking along the La Chua Trail At Paynes Prairie.
-Most of it is on a raised boardwalk but ends on a grassy trail (it’s about 3 miles round trip).
+Most of it is on a raised boardwalk but ends on a grassy trail.
 Visitors will see the Alachua Sinkhole, as well as marsh land and wildlife that could include alligators, bison, and many different bird species.

 Gainesville is home to the University of Florida (Go Gators!).
 Visitors can walk around campus and see unique structures like Century Tour, a 157 foot tall tower with 61 bronze carillon bells that play every quarter hour.
 If you prefer a guided tour given by a current student, you can click here for more information.

 Gainesville Veterans Memorial

 We always try to seek out any kind of veterans memorial in any city we visit.
 Since Vicky was in the Army, it’s something near and dear to our hearts.
 The Veterans Memorial in Gainesville is one of the best we’ve seen.
 The bricks used really gives you a sense of all of the lives that have been lost.

 We had no idea that Gainesville had such great street art!
 We definitely think one of the best things to do in Gainesville is to drive around town with your camera at the ready.
 You can click here to see some of our favorite Gainesville street art, find where they are, and learn a bit about their history.